pmanolak/docs/en/appendices/5-3-migration-guide.rst

 - ``Table::patchEntity()``, ``Table::newEntity()``, ``Marshaller::one()`` and
   ``Marshaller::many()`` now accept a ``strictFields`` option that only applies validation to the fields listed in the ``fields`` option.
+- Added ``TableContainer`` that you can register in your Application::services() to add dependency injection for your Tables.

 Routing
 -------